OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 0.00B [00:00, ?B/s]Generating "Telegram.ipa"
 ```

-After this, the Telegram.ipa file will be created in your current directory.
-You can validate the successfulness of the dump by removing the application and reinstalling it through io-deploy using `ios-deploy -b Telegram.ipa`.
+After this, the `Telegram.ipa` file will be created in your current directory.
+You can validate the success of the dump by removing the app and reinstalling it (e.g. using `ios-deploy -b Telegram.ipa`).
 Note that this will only work on jailbroken devices, as otherwise the signature won't be valid.

 #### Installing Apps